 - Keywords: "display cable", "LVDS cable", or "eDP cable"

-- Compare connector shapes and pin counts
+- Compare connector shapes and pin counts against the existing cable

 Fix 3: Replace the T-Con Board